kubernetes/kops/docs/cli/kops_create_cluster.md

 ### Options

 ```
-      --admin-access stringSlice             Restrict access to admin endpoints (SSH, HTTPS) to this CIDR.
+      --admin-access stringSlice             Restrict API access to this CIDR.
 If not set, access will not be restricted by IP. (default [0.0.0.0/0])
       --api-loadbalancer-type string         Sets the API loadbalancer type to either 'public' or 'internal'
       --associate-public-ip                  Specify --associate-public-ip=[true|false] to enable/disable association of public IP for master ASG and nodes.
 Default is 'true'.
       --authorization string                 Authorization mode to use: AlwaysAllow or RBAC (default "AlwaysAllow")